The Bears get a win, an ugly one but a win nevertheless. We drink and break it down.

-Every week I’m serving one Bearbon for the best thing I saw during the week.
+Every week, I’m serving one Bearbon for the best thing I saw during the week, preferably smooth with a nice finish.
 One Scotch that burns the back of the throat but doesn’t stop you from loving it.
-We’ll then raise a beer to a player, play, incident or whatever else I feel deserves it.
+We’ll then raise a beer to a player, play, incident, or whatever else I feel deserves it.
 Lastly, I’ll leave you with a song from the Jukebox.

 I’ve had very little positive to say about the defense.
 Soft coverages at the end of games have cost the Bears a couple of games.
 This week, though, they looked great.
 They put pressure on Dobbs and even made a tackle or two.
 I’ll highlight Jaylon Johnson for our Bearbon this week.
 He’s on a contract year and making a case that he should be on the roster next year.
 He had a key pass break up leading to a pick, a pick of his own and generally looked like a topflight corner.
 Poles needs to sign him up sooner rather than later.
 Raise two fingers of smoky Southern Bearbon to 33.

 In a game where the offense scored no touchdowns and only 12 points, you would expect me to rip them here.
 Unfortunately, our burning scotch was clinched before the game even started with the quote from Poles below.
 My first job ever was at Wendy’s.
 On my first day, I knew that burgers cook on the grill, fries go in the fryer and buns toast in the toaster and I was by no means one of the best 32 Wendy’s employees in the world.
 So how does someone holding one of 32 NFL head coaching jobs have to be reminded by his boss that great players should be on the field?
 And how do you allow that to continue?
 This must be professionally embarrassing for everyone involved.
 Raise the cheapest whisky you can find to this mess.